djsaikrishna/CyberShield-Password-Generator/README.md

 #### Manual Installation (Developer Mode)

-1. Download the extension from the releases or build it yourself
+1. Download the extension from the [Release Page](https://github.com/karthik558/CyberKeyGen/releases)
+2. Extract the downloaded zip file to a folder named `browser extension` (or any name you prefer)
-2. Open Chrome and navigate to `chrome://extensions/`
+3. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top-right corner
+4. Enable "Developer mode" in the top-right corner
-4. Click "Load unpacked" and select the `extension` folder
+5. Click "Load unpacked" and select the `browser extension` folder

-#### Quick Testing
+#### Quick Testing (Optional)

 Run the test script to build the extension package:
 ```bash